 Lee et al. (2012) conducted a study on healthy adults to evaluate the effects of NMES on cardiopulmonary function and quality of life.
 The study involved applying NMES to the quadriceps muscles over two weeks.
-The SF-36 questionnaire was used to assess quality of life changes, and the results significant improvements showed maximum oxygen consumption (VO2 max), heart rate (MHR), exercise maximal tolerance, and resting systolic blood pressure.
+The SF-36 questionnaire was used to assess quality of life changes, and the results showed significant improvements in maximum oxygen consumption (VO2 max), maximal heart rate (MHR), exercise tolerance, and resting systolic blood pressure.
 These improvements were reflected in higher scores in various SF-36 domains, indicating better overall quality of life [22].